-From a linguistics term that refers to mixing languages and speech patterns in conversations, code switching broadly refers to the use of different language and/or behavior in different cultural spaces and contexts.
-Specifically, this often occurs by a member of a marginalized group who, because of oppressive dominant culture, presents differently in the presence and context of that culture from how they present with those who share their identity.
+From a linguistics term that refers to mixing languages and speech patterns in conversations.
+Code-switching broadly refers to the use of different language and/or behavior in different cultural spaces and contexts.
+Specifically, this often occurs by a member of a marginalized group who, because of an oppressive dominant culture, presents differently in the presence and context of that culture from how they present with those who share their identity.
 (38)

 Selecting actors without taking ethnicity and skin color into account.
 The theatrical practice of casting actors from different racial or ethnic backgrounds in roles haphazardly, regardless of the very obvious implications this may have on the story being told.

 Taking the profound implications of skin color, including skin tone, into account of the story being told while selecting actors.

 A powerful collection of racist policies that lead to inequities between light skinned people and dark skinned people supported by racist ideas about light and dark people and their proximity to whiteness